 Why Are Shared Short Codes Being Prohibited?

 Their goal is to protect customers from receiving spam and phishing messages.
-So if you’re still using shared short codes in your marketing, it’s time to stop before your marketing efforts crashes.
+So if you’re still using shared short codes in your marketing, it’s time to stop before your marketing efforts crash.

 There have been plenty of instances in which business owners, who trusted an SMS marketing company, used a shared short code, only to have it completely turned off, because another business using that same shared short code, did not comply with text messaging compliance and regulations.

-Before this issue started, mobile carriers already ban specific short codes because of reported violations.
+Before this issue started, mobile carriers had already banned specific short codes because of reported violations.